roy-ca/servicenow-devops-register-artifact/README.md

 ## Support Model

-ServiceNow built this custom action with the intent to help customers get started faster in integrating ServiceNow DevOps with GitHub Actions, but __will not be providing formal support__.
-This integration is therefore considered "use at your own risk", and will rely on the open-source community to help drive fixes and feature enhancements via Issues.
-Occasionally, ServiceNow may choose to contribute to the open-source project to help address the highest priority Issues, and will do our best to keep the integrations updated with the latest API changes shipped with family releases.
-This is a good opportunity for our customers and community developers to step up and help drive iteration and improvement on these open-source integrations for everyone's benefit.
+ServiceNow customers may request support through the [Now Support (HI) portal](https://support.servicenow.com/nav_to.do?uri=%2Fnow_support_home.do).

 ## Governance Model

 Initially, ServiceNow product management and engineering representatives will own governance of these integrations to ensure consistency with roadmap direction.
 In the longer term, we hope that contributors from customers and our community developers will help to guide prioritization and maintenance of these integrations.
 At that point, this governance model can be updated to reflect a broader pool of contributors and maintainers.